 75.-(1) All orders made under section 37 of the repealed Minor Offences Ordinance (Cap.
-24, 1936 Ed.) or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance (Cap.
-44, 1955 Ed.) and in force on 15th September 1961 shall be deemed to have been made under this Part by a court, and the provisions of this Part shall apply to the same accordingly.
+24, 1936 Revised Edition) or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance (Cap.
+44, 1955 Revised Edition) and in force on 15 September 1961 are deemed to have been made under this Part by a court, and the provisions of this Part apply to the same accordingly.

 (2) Upon an application to vary any order made under section 37 of the repealed Minor Offences Ordinance (Cap.
-24, 1936 Ed.) or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance (Cap.
-44, 1955 Ed.), the court may make under section 72 any order which it could have made upon an application under section 69 or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance.
+24, 1936 Revised Edition) or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance (Cap.
+44, 1955 Revised Edition), the court may make under section 72 any order which it could have made upon an application under section 69 or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance (Cap.
+44, 1955 Revised Edition).